The Human Truth Foundation

 Health:

 Italy does relatively well in encouraging good health, compared to many other countries.
-Italy comes in the best 20 for its average life expectancy11, its adolescent birth rate20 and in its fertility rate13.
-It does better than average in its food aid and health contributions and WHO compliance31, its suicide rate32 and in its immunizations take-up33.
-But, things could still be better.
-Italy does worse than average in terms of its alcohol consumption rate34 (still low for Europe) and in its smoking rate35.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
-Life expectancy in Italy in the 2000s and 2010 was amongst the top 10 in the world.
-It improved by +6.6yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Italy comes in the best 20 in its average life expectancy11 and in its adolescent birth rate32.
+It does better than average in its food aid and health contributions and WHO compliance33, its suicide rate34 and in its immunizations take-up35.
+But, things still need to improve in Italy.
+Italy does worse than average in its alcohol consumption rate36 (still good for Europe), its fertility rate14 (one of the highest in Europe) and in its smoking rate37.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Italy in the 2000s and 2010 was amongst the top 10 in the world, after improving by +6.6yrs in the 30 years from 1990.
+It had the 2nd-lowest average fertility rate in the world throughout the 1980s (after Germany) and the 3rd-lowest in the 1990s.
+Its peak fertility rate was 2.66 in 1964.

 Life Expectancy